RuiArmada/Projeto_SO/manual/manual.md

 * Type `inactive-time [number of seconds]`, on the server side of the application (./argus), to define afk time (in seconds).

 ## History
-* Type `history`, on the server side of the application (./argus), to be shown the historic of executed times.
+* Type `history`, on the server side of the application (./argus), to be shown the historic of executed tasks.

 ## List
-* Type `list`, on the server side of the application (./argus), to print the tasks.
+* Type `list`, on the server side of the application (./argus), to prints tasks in execution.

 ## Terminate Task
 * Type `terminate [number of task]`, on the server side of the application (./argus), to terminate said task.